lbettencourt/DataScienceCoursera_CleaningDataProj/HAR_Smartphone_Summary_Codebook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing FrequencyBodyAcceleration-XYZ, FrequencyBodyAccelerationJerk-XYZ, FrequencyBodyGyroscope-XYZ, FrequencyBodyAccelerationJerkMagnitude, FrequencyBodyGyroMagnitude, FrequencyBodyGyroscopeJerkMagnitude.
 (Note the 'frequency' to indicate frequency domain signals).

-These signals were used to estimate variables of the feature vector for each pattern:
-- -XYZ is used to denote 3-axial signals in the X, Y and Z directions.
+These signals were used to estimate variables of the feature vector for each pattern: XYZ is used to denote 3-axial signals in the X, Y and Z directions.
 ====================================
 | ------------------------------------------------------------------------------------------------------------ |
 | Column Name                                 | Column Description                                             |